 Dog parents in Charleston are some of the luckiest in the country because we live in such a beautiful city!
 There are tons of great spots all around Charleston that are perfect for walking your dog and enjoying the stunning sights.
 If you’re sick of taking the same old route every day, it’s time to get out and explore!
 We’ve got a great list that will help you and your dog see all the beauty Charleston has to offer.
 Plus, you’ll get some exercise and have a fabulous time!
 Here are our favorite dog walks in Charleston.

 The James Island County Park is a favorite among dog lovers in Charleston because it has tons to offer!
+Check out our video of one of our favorite places in the park to walk with our dog.
 There is a fantastic dog park, but if you are in more of a walking mood, this is a fabulous spot to check out.
 The James Island County Park has over 3.5 miles of trails that wind through the forest, fields, and the marshes.
 You’ll be able to see some great views, especially at sunrise and sunset.
 It’s so peaceful and serene, giving you a great break from all the stress in life.
 Your dog will love sniffing all the new smells and getting lots of exercise!
 The park also has restrooms, picnic areas, and fishing docks, so you could spend all afternoon enjoying the park with your pup.

 2. West Ashley Greenway